 The sandbox environment will have a shield enabled that requires a username and password to access.
 The shield stops the website from being visible to the public.
 It also blocks search engine web crawlers from indexing the site to appear in search results.

-When developing your website off the GovCMS platform, transferring it to the production environment is known as a forklift.
+When developing your website off the GovCMS platform, it will need to be transferred to the production environment.
+This is known as a forklift.

 During a forklift all project files, databases and a site audit report must be provided to Salsa Digital to add the website into the production environment.
 You must provide these at least two days before the forklift date.
 Information on how to transfer the files for a forklift are provided during the onboarding process.